Updated on December 9, 2022

 MAT for Opioid Addiction

-The medications used in MAT don't cure opiate dependence but do help people abstain.
-Some block withdrawal symptoms, while others block euphoria.
+The medications used in MAT don't cure opiate dependence but help people abstain from the substance—some block withdrawal symptoms, while others block euphoria.

-The following medications may be used to treat opioid use disorder:
+The following medications may treat opioid use disorder:

 Methadone